samirbanjanovic/Wayless/README.md

                         .FieldSkip(d => d.ClosingDate)
                         .Map(SourceObject);

-When `Map()` is called all the rules created using default analsys, `FieldMap`, `FieldSet`, and `FieldSkip` are evaluated and applied.
+When `Map` is called all the rules created using default analsys, `FieldMap`, `FieldSet`, and `FieldSkip` are evaluated and applied.
-`Map()` has several self explanatory overlaods  that can be used to create a new instance of the specified type or it can set values of an existing instance.
+`Map` has several self-explanatory overloads   that can be used to create a new instance of the specified type or it can set values of an existing instance.

 You can review the relationships that were created between two types by calling the `ShowMapping` method.
-This will return a simple text string identifying all the applied mapping rules
+This will return a simple text string identifying all the generated mapping rules

     DestinationType.DestinationProperty = SourceType.SourceProperty
-    DestinationType.DestinationProperty2 = "Explicit"
+    DestinationType.DestinationProperty2 = "SomeExplicitValue"
     DestinationType.DestinationProperty3 - Skip